lmangall/42_Berlin/README.md

 # 42_Berlin

-## Percentage Duration of Each Project in the Curriculum
+## Duration of each project in the core curriculum expressed in percentage

 | Rank | Percentage | Percentage of Sum | Projects/Exams                          |
 |------|------------|------------------|----------------------------------------|